ddelong/ddelong.github.io/_posts/2005-02-25-firefox-updated-to-101.md

 ---
 [Mozilla](http://www.mozilla.org) has [updated Firefox to 1.0.1](http://www.mozillazine.org/talkback.html?article=6129).
 This is primarily a bug and security fix release (recommended for all users).

-If you&#8217;re familiar with [bittorrent](http://bitconjurer.org/BitTorrent/), please use the [Mozilla provided torrents](http://bittorrent.mozilla.org).
+If you're familiar with [bittorrent](http://bitconjurer.org/BitTorrent/), please use the [Mozilla provided torrents](http://bittorrent.mozilla.org).
 If not, visit their [main download page](http://www.mozilla.org/products/firefox/all.html).

 There is an [unofficial changelog](http://www.squarefree.com/burningedge/releases/1.0.1.html) for the update.